 In larger companies, the disciplines may be too distant and lack efficient collaboration, and forcing functions such as SAFe help to align priorities across large teams.
 In average size organizations, these roles are typically distinct and assigned to individuals.

-Regardless of the situation, what’s important is to those disciplines are collaborating and have a seat around the table without combining roles to avoid conflict of interests.
+Regardless of the situation, what’s important is that those disciplines collaborate and have a seat around the table without combining roles to avoid conflict of interest.

 5. Excellent Agile Roadmap and Backlog Prioritization

 The approach and mechanics of product planning and having a sharp and agile requirements process is a critical muscles for successful organizations.
 These provide guard rails to ensure the collaboration works and the prioritization is effective.